sedol1339/files/abstracts.md

 Sohl-Dickstein, J. (2024).
 The boundary of neural network trainability is fractal. arXiv, 2402.06184.
 Retrieved from https://arxiv.org/abs/2402.06184v1

 Song, Y., Millidge, B., Salvatori, T., Lukasiewicz, T., Xu, Z., & Bogacz, R. (2024).
 Inferring neural activity before plasticity as a foundation for learning beyond backpropagation.
 Nat.
 Neurosci., 27, 348–358.
 Retrieved from https://www.nature.com/articles/s41593-023-01514-1

+## Fine-tuning

+Träuble, F., Goyal, A., Rahaman, N., Mozer, M., Kawaguchi, K., Bengio, Y., & Schölkopf, B. (2022).
+Discrete Key-Value Bottleneck. arXiv, 2207.11240.
+Retrieved from https://arxiv.org/abs/2207.11240v3

+    - We tackle the problem of catastrophic forgetting during fine-tuning
+    - We propose an architecture built upon a discrete bottleneck of separate and learnable key-value codes
+    - The encoded input is used to select the nearest keys, and the corresponding values are fed to the decoder
+    - This enables localized and context-dependent model updates
+    - It allows learning under distribution shifts and reduces the complexity of the hypothesis class
+    - We evaluate on class-incremental learning scenarios wide variety of pre-trained models, outperforming baselines

+Yuan, H., Yuan, Z., Tan, C., Huang, F., & Huang, S. (2022).
+HyPe: Better Pre-trained Language Model Fine-tuning with Hidden Representation Perturbation. arXiv, 2212.08853.
+Retrieved from https://arxiv.org/abs/2212.08853v2

+    - Problem: fine-tuning LMs poses problems such as over-fitting or representation collapse
+    - We propose HyPe fine-tuning technique: we inject random noise between transformer layers
+    - This outperforms vanilla fine-tuning with negligible computational overheads

+Goyle, V., Krishnaswamy, P., Ravikumar, K. G., Chattopadhyay, U., & Goyle, K. (2023).
+Neural Machine Translation For Low Resource Languages. arXiv, 2304.07869.
+Retrieved from https://arxiv.org/abs/2304.07869v2

+    - In low-resouce NMT, there is no comprehensive survey done to identify what approaches work well
+    - We take mBART as a baseline
+    - We applt techniques like transfer learning, back translation and focal loss, and verify their effect

+Du, Y., & Nguyen, D. (2023).
+Measuring the Instability of Fine-Tuning. arXiv, 2302.07778.
+Retrieved from https://arxiv.org/abs/2302.07778v2

+    - Problem: fine-tuning pre-trained LMs is sensitive to random seed, especially on small datasets
+    - Most previous studies measure only the standard deviation of performance scores between runs
+    - We analyze six other measures quantifying instability at different levels of granularity
+    - We reassess existing instability mitigation methods

+## Bayesian model averaging

+Izmailov, P., Nicholson, P., Lotfi, S., & Wilson, A. G. (2021).
+Dangers of Bayesian Model Averaging under Covariate Shift. arXiv, 2106.11905.
+Retrieved from https://arxiv.org/abs/2106.11905v2

+    - It was shown (https://arxiv.org/abs/2104.14421v1) that BNN provide shockingly poor OOD performance
+    - We show that BNN perform poorly for test data corruption, domain shift, and spurious correlations
+    - We propose priors for improving generalization under covariate shift

+Izmailov, P., Vikram, S., Hoffman, M. D., & Wilson, A. G. (2021).
+What Are Bayesian Neural Network Posteriors Really Like? arXiv, 2104.14421.
+Retrieved from https://arxiv.org/abs/2104.14421v1

+    - We study BNN posteriors with full-batch Hamiltonian Monte Carlo (HMC)
+    - HMC can take tens of thousands of training epochs to produce a single sample from the posterior.
+To address this challenge, we parallelize the computation over hundreds of TPU devices
+    - We show that BNNs can achieve significant performance gains over standard training and deep ensembles
+    - Posterior tempering is not needed, with little evidence for a "cold posterior" effect
+    - BMA performance is robust to the choice of prior and its scale
+    - While BNN have good performance for OOD detection, they show surprisingly poor generalization under domain shift
+    - We compare predictive distributions for HMC and cheaper alternatives such as deep ensembles and SGMCMC

+## Transformers and RNN

+Choromanski, K., Likhosherstov, V., Dohan, D., Song, X., Gane, A., Sarlos, T., ...Weller, A. (2020).
+Rethinking Attention with Performers. arXiv, 2009.14794.
+Retrieved from https://arxiv.org/abs/2009.14794v4

+Geva, M., Schuster, R., Berant, J., & Levy, O. (2020).
+Transformer Feed-Forward Layers Are Key-Value Memories. arXiv, 2012.14913.
+Retrieved from https://arxiv.org/abs/2012.14913v2

+    - Feedforward layers in transformer-based language models operate as key-value memories
+    - Each key correlates with a set of human-interpretable input patterns, such as n-grams or semantic topic
+    - Each value can induce a distribution over the output vocabulary
+    - This distribution correlates with the next-token distribution in the upper layers of the model
+    - The learned patterns are human-interpretable
+    - Lower layers tend to capture shallow patterns, while upper layers learn more semantic ones
+    - The output of a feed-forward layer is a composition of its memories

+Katharopoulos, A., Vyas, A., Pappas, N., & Fleuret, F. (2020).
+Transformers are RNNs: Fast Autoregressive Transformers with Linear Attention. arXiv, 2006.16236.
+Retrieved from https://arxiv.org/abs/2006.16236v3

+    - We propose linear transformer that scales linearly with respect to the context length
+    - We switch from the traditional softmax attention to a feature map based dot product attention results
+    - Linearized attention approximates standard attention scores exp(q · k) with kernels φ(q) · φ(k), so that autoregressive inference can be rewritten in a recurrent form
+    - However, the modeling capability and performance are worse than Transformers

+Peng, H., Pappas, N., Yogatama, D., Schwartz, R., Smith, N. A., & Kong, L. (2021).
+Random Feature Attention. arXiv, 2103.02143.
+Retrieved from https://arxiv.org/abs/2103.02143v2

+Irie, K., Csordás, R., & Schmidhuber, J. (2022).
+The Dual Form of Neural Networks Revisited: Connecting Test Time Predictions to Training Patterns via Spotlights of Attention. arXiv, 2202.05798.
+Retrieved from https://arxiv.org/abs/2202.05798v2

+    - It is known that linear layers in NNs trained by GD can be expressed as a key/value/query-attention operation
+    - It stores training datapoints and outputs unnormalised dot attention over the entire training experience
+    - (none of the mathematical results we’ll discuss is novel)
+    - This dual formulation allows for visualising attention weights over all training patterns, given a test input
+    - This is not easy: the memory storage requirement forces us to conduct experiments with small datasets
+    - Our analysis is not applicable to models which are already trained
+    - We experiment on image classification (single-task, multi-task, continual learning) and language modeling
+    - We observe many interesting patterns in various scenarios

+Peng, B., Alcaide, E., Anthony, Q., Albalak, A., Arcadinho, S., Biderman, S., ...Zhu, R.-J. (2023).
+RWKV: Reinventing RNNs for the Transformer Era. arXiv, 2305.13048.
+Retrieved from https://arxiv.org/abs/2305.13048v2

+    - We propose a novel model architecture, Receptance Weighted Key Value (RWKV)
+    - It leverages a linear attention mechanism
+    - This allows us to formulate the model as either a Transformer or an RNN
+    - During training it parallelizes computations
+    - During inference it maintains constant computational and memory complexity
+    - We scale our models as large as 14 billion parameters (the largest dense RNN ever trained)
+    - RWKV performs on par with similarly sized Transformers

+Sun, Y., Dong, L., Huang, S., Ma, S., Xia, Y., Xue, J., ...Wei, F. (2023).
+Retentive Network: A Successor to Transformer for Large Language Models. arXiv, 2307.08621.
+Retrieved from https://arxiv.org/abs/2307.08621v4

+    - We propose RetNet to achieve training parallelism, good performance, and low inference cost
+    - The inference cost of RetNet is length-invariant
+    - Our retention mechanism has three representations: parallel, recurrent, and chunkwise recurrent
+    - The parallel representation empowers training parallelism to utilize GPU devices fully
+    - The recurrent representation enables efficient O(1) inference in terms of memory and computation
+    - The chunkwise recurrent representation can perform efficient long-sequence modeling
+    - RetNet is consistently competitive in terms of bothscaling curves and in-context learning

+Gu, A., & Dao, T. (2023).
+Mamba: Linear-Time Sequence Modeling with Selective State Spaces. arXiv, 2312.00752.
+Retrieved from https://arxiv.org/abs/2312.00752v2

+Waleffe, R., Byeon, W., Riach, D., Norick, B., Korthikanti, V., Dao, T., ...Catanzaro, B. (2024).
+An Empirical Study of Mamba-based Language Models. arXiv, 2406.07887.
+Retrieved from https://arxiv.org/abs/2406.07887v1

+Anthony, Q., Tokpanov, Y., Glorioso, P., & Millidge, B. (2024).
+BlackMamba: Mixture of Experts for State-Space Models. arXiv, 2402.01771.
+Retrieved from https://arxiv.org/abs/2402.01771v1

 ## OOD